Vibranovski/Vibranovski/README.md

 # **Daniel Vibranovski Costa**

-As a Computer Science student at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio), I am passionate about leveraging the power of technology to solve real-world problems.
+As a Data Analyst professional, I am passionate about leveraging the power of technology to solve real-world problems.
 My project-based education has taught me the value of collaboration and given me hands-on experience with project management and programming in Python.
 Fluent in English, Spanish, and Portuguese, I am a versatile and adaptable team player.
 My background as a business student and my experience in sports, such as surfing, have instilled in me discipline and a willingness to take calculated risks.
 I am particularly enthusiastic about Artificial Intelligence and Machine Learning and eager to contribute to innovative, challenging projects.

 ## ▶️ Stacks and Technologies